rylabs-billy/tf-training/README.md

 terraform apply
 ```
 ### Config Management
 You will notice the NodeBalancer is reporting that all nodes are **_down_**.
 Well, that's because we haven't installed and configured a web server on them yet.
 Let's change that!
 We'll define some commands to install and configure `nginx` on our Linodes, by using `provisioners`.
 These are used to execute commands either locally (`local-exec`), on the remote nodes (`remote-exec`), or to copy files to the remote nodes (`file`).
-We could define these provisioners within the `` resource, but for this example we'll put them in a `null_resource` at then end of our `main.tf` file.
+We could define these provisioners within the `resource`, but for this example we'll put them in a `null_resource` at then end of our `main.tf` file.
 A `null_resource` allows us to configure connection details and provisioners, and run those provisioners without being directly associated with another resource.

 > Note: Terraform documentation states that [Provisioners are a Last Resort](https://www.terraform.io/docs/language/resources/provisioners/syntax.html), and they recommend [cloud-init](https://learn.hashicorp.com/tutorials/terraform/cloud-init?in=terraform/provision&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) or [packer](https://learn.hashicorp.com/tutorials/terraform/packer?in=terraform/provision&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) for configuration management.
 ```